tedchen0001/OSCP-Notes/Off_Sec_PG/WebCal.md

 Look for available vulnerabilities and find a [WebCalendar RCE](https://www.exploit-db.com/exploits/18775), because the server is running version 1.2.3, so it might work.

-After read the description.
+After reading the description.
 I plan to use Burp Suite to send the exploit request.
-Note that the code is written for use in php.
+Note that the code is written for use in PHP.
 The escape character backslash in the string must be removed.

 ![image](https://github.com/tedchen0001/OSCP-Notes/blob/master/Off_Sec_PG/Pic/WebCal/WebCal_2021.06.26_14h36m16s_008_.png)

 I use the Repeater function to make it easier to test.
-First send exploit payload.
+First, send exploit payload.

 ![image](https://github.com/tedchen0001/OSCP-Notes/blob/master/Off_Sec_PG/Pic/WebCal/WebCal_2021.06.26_14h02m07s_002_.png)